rjrobben/rjrobben.github.io/lawben-search-methodology-part-1.md

 ## Introduction

 I always want to automate legal research.
-Because (1) I always have to do it as a legal student and (2) people often ask me about their legal problems which law school simply doesn't teach.
+Because (1) I always have to do it as a law student and (2) people often ask me about their legal problems which law school simply doesn't teach.

 The existing platforms available in Hong Kong either have limited search capabilities, e.g. mere keyword search, or is incredibly difficult, slow and user-hostile to navigate.
 From my own experience, the results returned are a list of full cases which are either mundanely relevant or unnecessarily cumbersome to digest in today’s standard.